|

 Fear.

-Whatever he was dreaming about it was very frightening.
-Jasmin thought
+Whatever he was dreaming about was very frightening.
+Jasmin thought of

-into a long corridor and get to the other end.
-And there was something
+to go into a long corridor and get to the other end.
+There was something

 horrible about the corridor.
 She could never remember WHAT the horrible